Harshsharma836/Intelligent-Media-Player/README.md

   * You should put your video which you want to play in the folder assigned by me.
   * Must download a shell file which will be running in background for checking if you have clicked VLC Media player.
   * Works only for VLC Media player.
+  * The lighting of the room and camera resolution effects the program.